A new landmark hotel for Budapest

 - Architects could manage the markups using the Markup Tools palette

 Switching to Archicad-Revu led to a 50% time savings on design reviews for Márkus Engineering.
 For a small business working on a project as complex and ambitious as the Radisson renovation, gaining this time back was a blessing.

 Márkus found several key features in Revu sped up design reviews:

 Creating customised Tool Chests made marking up and measuring much faster.
 Each discipline has its own designated toolset, making it easy for each team to know which tools to use.
-Customised Tool Chests also proved useful for creating fault logs, which are tracked automatically in the Annotations List.
+Customised Tool Chests also proved useful for creating fault logs, which are automatically tracked in the Markups List.